SabNK/docker.github.io/compose/install.md

     ```

     > To install a different version of Compose, substitute `{{site.compose_version}}`
     > with the version of Compose you want to use.
+Keep in mind "v" introduced in tag "v1.25.2"

     If you have problems installing with `curl`, see
     [Alternative Install Options](install.md#alternative-install-options) tab above.